 Notice of Marriage and Civil Partnership

-Updated - we are not able to take bookings for weddings at The Civic Suite for after 30 June 2018.
-This is due to exciting plans to move the service to a new location.
+Important: we are not able to take bookings for weddings at The Civic Suite (Haringey Civic Centre) for after 30 June 2018.
+This is due to our move to new ceremony accomodation called The Earlham Suite, where weddings will take place from 7 July 2018 onwards.

-Before you can marry or enter into a civil partnership you and your partner must first give notice of marriage/civil partnership - please note: a civil partnership can only be between two people of the same sex.
+Before you can marry or enter into a civil partnership you and your partner must first give notice of marriage/civil partnership.

 Important: You must know where you are getting married / having your civil partnership when you attend your Notice appointment.